The Fire Next Time: Responses

 Jacquelyn Dowd Hall wrote an article that focused on the civil rights movement, led by Martin Luther King Jr., building on Baldwin's work.
 Baldwin's piece examined the issue of racism mainly in his area of Harlem, New York, and Hall emphasized that the racial issue they confronted in America was not a sectional but a national problem.

 Another article that expands on Baldwin's new religious view was written by Jon Nilson, a theology professor.
 In The Fire Next Time, Baldwin focused on how Christianity was corrupted.
 Observing that Baldwin challenged the Catholic Church, Nilson said that the April 1968 assassination of Martin Luther King Jr. had almost seemed like The Fire Next Time had come true.

 In December 2016, Can I Get a Witness?
 The Gospel of James Baldwin, a 2016 musical theatrical tribute to Baldwin by the musician Meshell Ndegeocello and based on The Fire Next Time was premiered at the Harlem Stage in Harlem.

 In July 2015, Ta-Nehisi Coates wrote an article in The Atlantic as an updated version of Baldwin's letter to his nephew called "Letter to My Son", and later published an entire book called Between the World and Me that talks about the modern Black experience in America.

 The title was alluded to in Max Hastings' book America, 1968: The Fire This Time.

-It was also alluded to in The Fire This Time (anthology), edited by Jesmyn Ward.
+It was also alluded to in the 2016 anthology The Fire This Time: A New Generation Speaks About Race, edited by Jesmyn Ward.

 Controversy

-According to Pen America, the Fire Next Time has recently been either banned or challenged in certain school districts.
+According to Pen America, The Fire Next Time has been banned or removed from libraries in Clay County, Florida school districts since 2022.